-Heading to Munich this year for the world’s biggest beer festival?
+Heading to Munich for the world’s biggest beer festival?
 Us too!

 Where did it all begin?